loubnabnl/santacoder-finetuning/README.md

 	- Run evaluation

 3. The following examples show how you can launch fine-tuning for The Stack dataset.
 Here we will run the script on the *Ruby* subset of the dataset for demonstration purposes.
+Note that:
-Note that Mixed Precision and Gradient Checkpointing are enabled by default and the caching mechanism is disabled to save memory.
+- Mixed Precision and Gradient Checkpointing are enabled by default and the caching mechanism is disabled to save memory.
 If you want to disable them call `no_fp16` and `no_gradient_checkpointing` arguments.
-If the model still doesn't fit in your memory use `batch_size` 1 and reduce `seq_length`.
+- If the model still doesn't fit in your memory use `batch_size` 1 and reduce `seq_length` to 1024 for example.
+- If you want to use [streaming](https://huggingface.co/docs/datasets/stream) and avoid downloading the entire dataset, add the flag `streaming`.

 ```bash